dwyl/phoenix-chat-example/presence.md

 there might be some cases where two different users can have the same username.
 Therefore, we need to properly
-*remove one username pertained to one process* *whenever it leaves the room*,
+*remove one username pertaining to one process* *whenever it leaves the room*,
 **while maintaining the other same username for the other process in the online users list**.

 Let's start implementing `Presence` into our application so it satisfies these needs!

 In `lib/chat_web/channels/room_channel.ex`,
 let's import `Presence`
 and start tracking processes.